FarronF/limerick-council-meetings/meetings/2022/01/20-Virtual Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 16th December 2022.md

  Former staff member Clem Allis and family on the passing of his sister Kathleen.

- Councillor John Egan and family on the passing of his brother Joseph Egan.---  The family of Tom Leahy, who passed away on 24th November.
+ Councillor John Egan and family on the passing of his brother Joseph Egan.
+---
+ The family of Tom Leahy, who passed away on 24th November.

 Next Meeting